alexpovel/srgn/README.md

   (i.e., only take into consideration) docstrings according to the Python language grammar
-- `'(?<!The )GNU ([a-z]+)'` (a [scope](#scopes)) sees only what was already scoped by the previous option, and will narrow it down further.
+- `'(?<!The )GNU ([a-z]+)'` (a [scope](#scopes)) sees only what was already scoped by the previous query option, and will narrow it down further.
 It can never extend the previous scope.
 The regular expression scope is applied after any language scope(s).

   <!-- markdownlint-disable MD038 -->